On p/q-recognisable sets: Preliminaries

 \subsection{Rational base numeration systems}

 \lsection{defi-rati-base}

 Let~$p$ and~$q$ be two coprime integers such that~$p>q>1$; they will be fixed throughout the article.
-We define below (the numeration system in) \emph{base $\pq$}; for more details see~\cite{FrouSaka10-ib,Mars16}.
-Let us stress that it is \emph{not} the special case of a \emph{$\beta$-numeration} where~$\beta$ is a rational number.
+Note that~$\frac{p}{q}$ is thus an irreducible fraction greater than 1.
+We define below base-$\pq$ (numeration system) ; for more details see~\cite{FrouSaka10-ib,Mars16}.
+Let us stress that it is \strong{not} the special case of a \emph{$\beta$-numeration} where~$\beta$ is a rational number.